teodorsuciu00/Data-Analysis-Project/README.md

 #### Key Takeaways:
 - 2024 was the best-performing year in terms of sales volume and total profit.
 - 2025 is showing a promising increase in profit margin, suggesting better profitability strategies.

+### 2. Which product categories bring the most revenue and profit?